Varanger National Tourist Route is a 100-mile-long stretch of road between Varangerbotn and Hamningberg in the county of Finnmark in Arctic Norway.

 Visitors at Vardø Lighthouse can spend the night in the lighthouse keeper’s house.
 The lighthouse is located on Hornøya Island, Norway’s easternmost point.

-Rica Hotel Vadsø is a modern, full service hotel in the center of Vadsø.
+Scandic Hotel Vadsø is a modern, full service hotel in the center of Vadsø.

 Vardø Hotel is situated a short distance from the Hurtigruten quay and the center of Vardø.